After the recent supplement articles, we got a lot of questions about one of the more mainstream supplements, creatine.

 I was recently running and felt a sharp pain around my hip, I think in my hip flexors…what’s wrong with me?

-One of the initial steps and possibly the most difficult one is to diagnose an injury based on the type of Hip Flexor pain you are experiencing.
+One of the initial steps and possibly the most difficult one is to diagnose the hip injury based on the type of pain you are experiencing.
 This article should help you identify what kind of pain you are feeling and then help you understand why the pain is occurring.

 Types of Hip Flexor Pain